chimohe/DJIA-Token-2nd-Edition/README.md

 DJIA Token – README

-Welcome to the DJIA Token project!
+Welcome to the DJIA Token project Second Edition!
 This platform tokenizes the Dow Jones Industrial Average (DJIA), enabling decentralized investment, real-time tracking, and dividend distribution through blockchain technology.
 Built with Solidity, React, Hardhat, and Chainlink, it bridges traditional finance with Web3 innovation.

 Table of Contents
 	1. Overview